ANTHRO NEW ENGLAND CODE OF CONDUCT

 - Any culturally appropriative attire, art, or props, including but not limited to those that depict racial stereotypes

 - For safety reasons, only handheld glowsticks are permitted in the dances.
-Glowsticks on strings or on polearms must be cleared with security staff before being used.
-The decision of the security staff on any particular item will be final.
+Glowsticks on strings or on polearms must be cleared with safety staff before being used.
+The decision of the safety staff on any particular item will be final.

 - No items of any kind, including paper airplanes, may be thrown or dropped from the hotel balconies or patios.